NMSGUT emergence and Trans-Unification RG flows: Introduction

+In the Landau Polar region, the gauge coupling is strong and the theory has entered some sort of condensed phase\cite{trmin,tas}.
+Thus the range of scales where the gauge symmetry of the unified gauge group has unsuppressed play seems confined to a narrow range of scales $ \sim 10^{15.5}< Q< 10^{17.5}$ GeV.
+The UV flows of asymptotically free GUTs (of which, in our opinion, no fully realistic example as successful as the realistic Asymptotically Strong Susy SO(10) models\cite{nmsgut,bstabhedge} really exists) cannot further constrain these scales and only seem to offer the picture of a weakly coupled gauge theory crushed as an irrelevance by the strength of gravity above $M_{Planck}^{eff}$.
+In contrast we argue that asymptotically strong GUTs (ASGUTs)\cite{trmin,tas} point to simple yet phenomenologically and calculationally viable linkage between gravity and Grand Unification of non gravitational forces and matter.

-The very Asymptotic strength of NMSGUT RG flows also hints how the weakly coupled gauge theory and a weakly coupled gravitational theory can emerge supernatant at large length scales upon the condensate of strongly coupled physics at the smallest length scales.
-The IR flows of these theories very rapidly drive the coupling from arbitrarily strong coupling to the weak values observed near the Supersymmetric Unification scale $g_{10}\sim g_5/\sqrt{2} \sim 0.5$ (subscripts 5 and 10 refer to $SU(5)$ and $SO(10) $ normalizations for the running gauge coupling constant).
+The very asymptotic strength of NMSGUT RG flows also hints how the weakly coupled gauge theory and a weakly coupled gravitational theory can emerge supernatant at large length scales upon the condensate of strongly coupled physics at the smallest length scales.
+The IR flows of these theories very rapidly drive the coupling from arbitrarily strong coupling to the typical values found via RG analyses near the Supersymmetric Unification scale $g_{10}\sim g_5/\sqrt{2} \sim 0.5$ (subscripts 5 and 10 refer to $SU(5)$ and $SO(10) $ normalizations for the running gauge coupling constant).
 From this point of view the trans-unification flows of the GUT gauge and Yukawa couplings that presumably underwrite the convergence of MSSM couplings(and third generation Yukawa couplings\cite{bttau}) at or near $M_X^0\sim 10^{16.3}$ GeV require the existence of a regime $ Q< M_E$ where a perturbative unified theory actually operates as the proper renormalizable effective theory describing all particle phenomena except gravity.
-However when -as in the case of the theories studied in this paper- the Susy GUT is Asymptotically Strong(AS) in gauge and Yukawa couplings, it becomes problematic even to define such an energy regime.
-Nevertheless the nature of the RG flows in the trans-unification or sub-Planckian regime does have a vital bearing on many interesting physical questions such as flavour violation in Susy theories\cite{barbhallstrumia} and the freedom to choose soft Susy breaking parameters required by realistic fits beginning from simple and universal Susy breaking scenarios such as canonical Supergravity(cSUGRY) type parameters at the upper limit $M_E$ where the GUT emerges from the strongly coupled UV regime proper.
+The nature of the RG flows in the trans-unification or sub-Planckian regime has a vital bearing on many interesting physical questions such as flavour violation in Susy theories\cite{barbhallstrumia} and the freedom to choose soft Susy breaking parameters required by realistic fits beginning from simple and universal Susy breaking scenarios such as canonical Supergravity(cSUGRY) type parameters at the upper limit $M_E$ where the GUT emerges from the strongly coupled UV regime proper.